amitie10g/openshift-install/README.md

 # openshift-client
-OpenShift client for provisioning Red Hat OPenShif and OKD cluster in Docker image
+OpenShift client for provisioning Red Hat OpenShif and OKD cluster in Docker image